thclough/endangered_db/README.md

     * X - taken from marine environment not under a jurisdiction
     * Y - plants/derivatives (in between artificially propagated and fully wild because had some level of human intervention)
   </details>
-* <a href="https://www.iucnredlist.org/search">IUCN RED List Taxon Data</a>
+* <a href="https://www.iucnredlist.org/search">IUCN Red List Taxon Data</a>
-  * List of all taxa in the IUCN RED List
+  * List of all taxa in the IUCN Red List
-* <a href="https://apiv3.iucnredlist.org/">RED List API </a>
+* <a href="https://apiv3.iucnredlist.org/">Red List API </a>
-  * info on taxa and IUCN RED List conservation status for select years
+  * info on taxa and IUCN Red List conservation status for select years
 * <a href="https://data.worldbank.org/indicator/NY.GDP.MKTP.CD">World Bank GDP Data </a>
   * Country GDP (Current USD) data per year
 * <a href="https://data.worldbank.org/indicator/SP.POP.TOTL">World Bank Population Data </a>